pqrollan/ecs150Project3/REPORT.md

 ## Phase 1 - Semaphores
 Each semaphore is uses a count to measure its number of available resources and a queue pointer so that each semaphore can have it's own dynamically allocated queue to serve as a blocked queue when the count is 0.
-We also added a pthread_t next variable and check_next variable used to manage the edge cases as explained below.

 Sem_create() and sem_destroy() are used to allocate and deallocate memory respectively.
 These functions make use of the queue_create() and